Renault Master: Fourth generation (XDD; 2024)

 The fourth generation Master was unveiled on November 21, 2023, at the Solutrans Motor Show in Lyon.
-It is available with both combustion, electric and hydrogen powertrains.
+It is available with internal combustion, electric, or hydrogen powertrains.

 It was named International Van of the Year 2025 on September 16, 2023, making it the fifth van from the French manufacturer to win the award.

 A new generation of the Nissan Interstar, derived from this utility vehicle, was unveiled in February 2024.